Sony Channel (Russia)

-Sony Channel Russia or Sony Pictures Television Russia was the Russian branch of international pay television Sony Channel, broadcasting TV shows and movies on air in Russia.
+Sony Channel Russia was the Russian branch of international pay television Sony Channel, broadcasting TV shows and movies on air in Russia.
 Sony Channel provides television content from Sony Pictures as well as third-party distributors.
 Sony channel also provides a special original content commissioned by locals and global parties.
-It is a division of Sony Pictures Television Inc. (SPT), a Sony Pictures Entertainment company.
+It is a division of Sony Pictures Television Inc., a Sony Pictures Entertainment company.
 The portfolio of SPT Networks reaches over 2 billion viewers around the world broadcasting in 178 countries worldwide and includes over 150 entertainment channels.

 Specifically, Sony Channel Russia broadcasts regionally to Russia and neighboring countries: The Republic of Belarus, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, and Moldova.